neet/masto.js/README.md

 All of available methods/interfaces are described in the [documentation](https://github.com/neet/masto.js/blob/master/docs/classes/_client_mastodon_.mastodon.md) or you can also refer the [exmaples](https://github.com/neet/masto.js/tree/master/examples) on this repository.

 ## FAQ
-### What is the deference between other Mastodon packages?
+### What is the deference between Masto.js and other Mastodon packages?
 - [x] Compatible with both of browser and Node.js
 - [x] Each API has each function, you don't need to type annoying API URLs
 - [x] Static typing with TypeScript